v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex2_Implement_Identity_Synch.md

 	- **Tia Zecirevic**

 	While you can remove each user individually, the quickest way is to remove all three at one time.
 Select the first user, then hold the **Ctrl** key down while selecting the other two.
-With all three users selected, select the **Remove** button and then select **Yes** to confirm the removal.
+With all three users selected, select the **Delete** button and then select **Yes** to confirm the removal.
 Verify the three users have been removed, and then select **OK.**

 4. Close the **Active Directory Users and Computers** window.